-The colour goes through a typical cycle of change, which also allows conclusions about the age of a wine.
-For red wines usually change the anthocyanins (Dyes) from initially dark purple or bluish red to lighter colors such as ruby red, garnet red, brick red, and orange red, then back to darker brownish red tones.
-At the end of his life a then no longer optiml tasting red wine shows a completely brown color.
-In this process are different phenols to a crust polymerized (Caked).
+The colour goes through a typical cycle of change, which also allows conclusions to be drawn about the age of a wine.
+In the case of red wines, that usually changes anthocyanins (Dyes) from initially dark purple or bluish red to lighter colors such as ruby red, garnet red, brick red and orange red and then change back to darker brownish red tones.
+At the end of his life, a red wine that no longer tastes perfect will show a completely brown color.
+In this process, different ones phenols to a crust polymerized (Caked).
 These substances are stored as depot from the bottom of the bottle.
-However, they are by no means as wine faults to look at and be careful as possible decanting be removed.
+However, they are by no means as wine faults to consider and can be done by being as careful as possible decanting be removed.

 White wine contains much less tannins, so the change is not that big.
 The initially straw yellow to light golden color with often greenish reflections changes continuously to darker tones.
 For certain grape varieties with a high phenol content, the color can change to deep yellow and orange-yellow.
 If tanning occurs, this is usually undesirable.
 At the end of his life, a white wine also turns dark brown.
 The type of vine and the type of expansion also influence the color.
 Wines with oxidative aging like in sherry. port wine or off botrytis Berries always have a deeper, darker color.